JOHNCARMODY.COM ★ Full Stack Development + Interactive Design + Teaching ★ Sculpting Order From Chaos

 All You Need To Know About Me

-I went and pulled the plug more than 25 years ago, as an experiment in essential living.
+I went and pulled the plug nearly 30 years ago, as an experiment in essential living.

 Since 1992 I have been studying American heritage while living a pop culture hermitage.